-Denmark used to score very high on the annual Press Freedom Index, published by Reporters without Borders.
-But in 2006, Denmark dropped to 19th place, mostly as a result of the fallout from the publication of the cartoon of Muhammad in a Danish newspaper, but Denmark's position has since improved to 6th place in 2013.
+Denmark previously score very high on the annual Press Freedom Index, published by Reporters without Borders.
+But in 2006, Denmark dropped to 19th place, mostly as a result of the fallout from the publication of the cartoon of Muhammad in a Danish newspaper, but Denmark's position since improved to 6th place in 2013 and 7th place in 2014 (being overtaken by Lichtenstein), but ahead of both Iceland and Sweden.